jailsonsb2/RadioPlayer/README.md

  ## Installation
 Just put the files in your server or use Free Hosting

- ## API Access: Now Authorization Request
+ ## API Access: Authorization Request
 To prevent misuse of this API or ensure fair usage, please contact us at contato@jailson.es.
 We can then whitelist your URL or assist you in finding alternative resources to implement your own API.